edgeimpulse/workshop-advantech-jetson-nano/README.md

     Ingestion:   https://ingestion.edgeimpulse.com

 Upload configuration:
-    Label:       Not set, will be infered from file name
+    Label:       Not set, will be inferred from the filename
     Category:    training

 ?
 To which project do you want to upload the data?
 Louis (Demo) / Workshop Advan